6 Challenges Facing EV Manufacturers and Shippers

 Battery

 EV batteries are the driving force behind the electric revolution, but they’re also the cause of many difficulties for both manufacturers and prospective customers.
-In addition to being costly and time-consuming to produce, the lithium-ion battery that EVs use only last for about eight years and then needs to be replaced.
-Manufacturers have yet to develop an efficient and effective solution for recycling or disposing of expired batteries.
-Unfortunately, these dead batteries create another environmental concern that is yet to be solved.
+In addition to being costly and time-consuming to produce, the lithium-ion battery that EVs use only lasts for about eight years and then needs to be replaced.

 EV batteries are also vulnerable to temperature changes more than traditional vehicles.
 As the temperature drops, so too does the battery’s ability to hold a charge.
 This makes electric vehicles a less viable option for traveling in freezing temperatures and is another challenge that manufacturers are working to overcome.
 It’s also something that manufacturers and shippers both need to keep in mind when storing and transporting electric vehicles.